marcelloti/COURSE-Rocketseat-GoStack-2019/README.md

 ## To execute the PostBird container
 The PostBird container do not install automatically the app.
 You must manually download and put the package file on "developer/downloads/postbird.deb".
 After that, up the container and the init script will take care of installattion automatically.

+## Insomnia
+After initialize the Insomnia container, make the import of file "Insomnia-Data.json".
+This file is placed inside the directory of the developer at /home/developer/Insomnia-Data.json